pp

 FAQs

 Percentage points measure absolute difference between percentages.
 Percent measures relative change.
-From 40% to 50% is 10 percentage points (absolute) but 25% increase (relative).
+From 40% to 50% represents 10 percentage points (absolute) but 25% increase (relative).

 Why do we need percentage points?